 Joomla! is a very popular Content Management System (CMS) on the Internet today.
-Joomla! sites, especially ones running older versions of the CMS or it’s extensions are a ripe target for attackers.
+Joomla security should be at the forefront of anyone running a Joomla! site, especially ones running older versions of the CMS or it’s extensions, since these are a ripe target for attackers.

 Running the latest version of Joomla!